-Even now, they’re malingering along the roadside waiting for you to pick them up and take them wherever you’re going.
-Some will ride inside your car, others on the chassis and a few lucky ones will find their way into your clothing.
+Even now, they’re lingering along the roadside waiting for you to pick them up and take them wherever you’re going.
+Some will ride inside your car, others on the chassis, and a few lucky ones will find their way into your clothing.
 Yes, weeds that spread by people, or hitchhiking, have certainly taken advantage of you this year.
 In fact, the average car carries two to four seeds for hitchhiker plants at any given time!

 What are Hitchhiker Weeds?

-Although it might sound like all fun and games, the weeds spread by people are not only difficult to contain, they’re costly for everyone.
+Although it might sound like all fun and games, the weeds spread by people are not only difficult to contain, but they’re also costly for everyone.
 Farmers lose an estimated $7.4 billion each year in productivity to eradicate these pest plants.
 Humans are spreading these seeds at a rate of 500 million to one billion seeds a year in cars alone!